tarmadadj/GREENSLATECodingChallengeComplete/README.md

   with named queries because common methods like findOne and findAll are already handled by the JpaRepository parent

  All these layers support the model that was implemented (seen in the package entities).
 Most classes in this package are annotated with special annotations which make them
- Hibernate aware and ease the persistence process of the data.
+ Hibernate aware so they can conform with the persistence process of the data.

  There is also a testing package in /src/test/java which contains some Junit testing classes for the service layer, test cases are not comprehensive by no means but show some of the functionality i think is important to watch for errors